How Plants and Crops are Transforming our Food System

 As part of this transformation of the existing food system, we have seen numerous investments into various food-tech start-ups, including high profile companies such as Impossible Foods, Hampton Creek Foods, Beyond Meat, Ripple Foods, and many others.
 Specifically, these companies are developing alternatives to traditional food items that would be more sustainable without sacrificing quality and tastes.

-One recent activity worth highlighting is the sdc-power-plant-ventures-300x150establishment of a new VC fund dedicated to transforming the existing food system.
+One recent activity worth highlighting is the establishment of a new VC fund dedicated to transforming the existing food system.
 PowerPlant Ventures, a Los Angeles-based venture capital investor, announced the closing of the firm’s $42 million debut fund aimed at transforming the existing food system by “leveraging the power of plants.”
 The fund will invest in plant-based food and technology companies that deliver better nutrition while improving the sustainability of our food system.

 It’s not surprising to see another investor joining the agriculture and food sector.
 As more consumers are shifting their mindsets towards a healthier diet and lifestyle, demand for plant-based foods should see gradual increases as well.
 Therefore, a first-of-its-kind fund that is dedicated to plant-based foods could prove to be an effective approach in today’s ever changing food industry.
 The trend is also evidenced through our monitoring of the market, as seen by the uptick in crops-related venture equity investments since 2013.